0xPolygon/polygon-docs/docs/innovation-design/polygon-protocols.md

 The next release of Polygon CDK, expected in Q1 2024, will support a wider set of features and configurations.
 These include:

-- The unified LxLy bridge: As the first phase of the interop layer, projects building with CDK will have the option to plug into the unified LxLy bridge that will, eventually, help connect the entire Polygon ecosystem.
+- The unified LxLy bridge: As the first phase of the Agglayer development, projects building with CDK will have the option to plug into the unified LxLy bridge that will, eventually, help connect the entire Polygon ecosystem.
 - Custom native (gas) tokens.
 - Custom allow-lists for smart contracts and transactions.
 - Support for modular, third-party data availability solutions.